 - To defer future expenses and the related assets that were included in a previously recorded transaction

 - To defer future revenues and the related liabilities that were included in a previously recorded transaction

-- record depreciation expense or bad debts expense and the change in the related contra asset account
+- To record depreciation expense and/or bad debts expense and the change in the related contra asset account

-A correcting entry is needed only if an error is discovered in an account.
-Correcting entries can involve any combination of income statement and balance sheet accounts.
+Correcting entries are journal entries made to correct an error in a previously recorded transaction.
+Correcting entries can involve any combination of income statement accounts and balance sheet accounts.

-- an erroneous amount was used in a previously posted entry
+- To correct an erroneous amount used when recording a previous transaction

 - To move an amount from an incorrect account (that was used when recording a previous transaction) to the correct account